-So these these are actually and they look very familiar to me.
-Not that I know the businesses but they the nature of the images looks familiar.
+So these are, actually they look very familiar to me.
+Not that I know the businesses but the nature of the images looks familiar.

-So when you think health care, you think green I mean, there's loads of psychology around colour, and green means healthy green means natural Green means medical, quite often.
-And that is embedded in a somewhere in our subconscious, somewhere we don't even know about, we associate certain colours with certain things.
-So we've got, we've got this green, and blue as well is calm, it's professional.
-So these are all trustworthy.
+So when you think health care, you think green, I mean, there's loads of psychology around colour, and green means healthy, green means natural, green means medical, quite often.
+And that is embedded somewhere in our subconscious, somewhere we don't even know about, we associate certain colours with certain things.
+So we've got this green, and blue as well is calm, it's professional, it's trustworthy.
 I brought these here as not great examples.
-Because I'm covering, I know that I'm probably going to completely offend like most of your audience, because the half of them again to say, oh, Flipsnack that's my logo.
-But come on, we've seen these logos, so many times, there's nothing there, that's gonna make me remember, there's nothing there, that's gonna make me feel like, that's different.
-That's, they all gonna be about, oh, yeah, they work with their hands, and they deal with backs, which, you know, is great, but it's not very inspiring.
+I know that I'm probably going to completely offend like most of your audience, because the half of them again to say, oh, that's my logo.
+But come on, we've seen these logos so many times, there's nothing there that's gonna make me remember, there's nothing there that's gonna make me feel like, that's different.
+They're all gonna be about, oh, yeah, they work with their hands, and they deal with backs, which, you know, is great, but it's not very inspiring.
 Now, I think you can do so much more, if you just think a little bit outside the box.
 Then we go to the next slide.
-So here's some I found that I think, yeah, you know, these are these are just slightly different, much more modern, much more likely to inspire.
-And there's, for instance, we talked about the printer logo before and you said it didn't love it.
+So here's some I found that I think, yeah, you know, these are just slightly different, much more modern, much more likely to inspire.
+And there's, for instance, we talked about the printer logo before, and you said you didn't love it.
 But it's genius, isn't it, though?

-It's clever, because they've turned the crown here at the left hand side into a spine.
-Yep.
+It's clever, because they've turned the crown here at the left-hand side into a spine.
 So that's clever.
 But for me, it's also very boxy.
-And and a lot of these are rectangular I kind of to some extent, I like that left home and spinal syntek Because it doesn't have a boundary it doesn't.
-And it's on a white background.
-So it's sort of sits there by itself.
-The the physio for schools I like because there's the clever s in it and so on.
-In terms of colours, again, we're still on blue and green here, aren't we, by and large one in the centre, there is more brownie orangey
+And a lot of these are rectangular, I kind of, to some extent, I like that left hand spinal syntAC because it doesn't have a boundary and it's on a white background.
+So it sort of sits there by itself.
+The physio for schools I like because there's the clever s in it and so on.
+In terms of colours, again, we're still on blue and green here, aren't we, by and large one in the centre, there is more brownie orangey.